 There was an overall overspend against the budget.
-This resulted from higher than anticipated rates valuation for the new Harrogate Beckwith Head site which was partly offset by a reduction in rates due on properties sold or currently empty, additional costs relating to removal and relocation of staff during refurbishment work, professional fees for assistance with tender exercises and additional repair works required on the buildings and grounds.
+This resulted partly from higher than anticipated rates valuation for the new Harrogate Beckwith Head site, which was partly offset by a reduction in rates due on properties sold or currently empty.
+Further additional costs related to the removal and relocation of staff during refurbishment work, professional fees for assistance with tender exercises and additional repair works required on the buildings and grounds.